greenelab/ADAGEpath/README.md

 https://doi.org/10.1101/078659)

 ### Preloaded data
-ADAGEpath currently only supports one organism *Pseudomonas aeruginosa* and is preloaded with a *P.a.* expression compendium (`PAcompendium` and its probe quantile distribution `probedistribution`) and an eADAGE model (`eADAGEmodel`) trained on the compendium.
+ADAGEpath currently supports one organism *Pseudomonas aeruginosa*.
+The package is preloaded with a *P.a.* expression compendium (`PAcompendium` and its probe quantile distribution `probedistribution`) and an eADAGE model (`eADAGEmodel`) trained on the compendium.
 The package is also preloaded with *P.a.* gene (`geneinfo` and `PAO1orthologs`) and operon (`operons`)